Hands-on: How to use Apple Music Sing karaoke feature in iOS 16.2

 - On your iPhone, open Apple Music and find a song you want to listen to

-- Apple Music Sing is also available on iPad and the Apple TV 4K (apparently not on older Apple TV hardware)
+- Apple Music Sing is also available on recent iPads and the Apple TV 4K (not on older Apple TV hardware)

+- Compatible devices include iPhone 11 and later, iPad 9/10, iPad mini 6, iPad Air 4/5, M1 and M2 iPad Pro – check out the full list

 - After starting a song, tap the lyrics button (quotation mark icon) in the bottom left corner